 Our Favorite Mastercards

 The AAdvantage Platinum Select World Elite card offers 2x miles per $1 for all American Airlines spending and with restaurants and gas stations.
-You’ll also get preferred boarding, your first checked bag free on domestic American Airlines itineraries for you and up to 4 companions on the reservation, access to reduced mileage awards, and 25% off inflight food and beverage purchases made with the card.
+You’ll also get preferred boarding, your first checked bag free on domestic American Airlines itineraries for you and up to 4 companions on the reservation, and 25% off inflight food and beverage purchases made with the card.

 Hot Tip: Mastercard makes up over 31% of the card network market share in the world.